Should a Federal Employee Pay Off Their House?Federal Employees General

 - Option three: This is an in-between option for those that think investing is more beneficial but somewhat unsure of the best option.
 With option three, you can take an additional $500 a month if that’s the amount that you would use monthly to pay down your mortgage quicker, and invest that $500 a month in an account.
 This way, you are going to have a much larger emergency savings should you need access to it.
 Also, at some point if you have grown that money to the balance of what you owe on your mortgage, you can take it and pay the mortgage off.

 When it comes to paying off a mortgage early, I have found that there is no black and white answer.
 As with most things when it comes to finances, it really comes down to each person’s personal situation.
 This is just one more aspect that we evaluate in our financial planning process at Bobb Financial.
-If you find yourself thinking about questions like this and would like some help with your retirement planning you are welcome to.
+If you find yourself thinking about questions like this and would like some help with your retirement planning you are welcome to schedule a call with Brad.